AdBanacho/adrian_banachowicz/README.md

 * For each pull request, I mostly added a screenshot of test coverage as evidence of properly "executed manual" tests.
 * In respect to the interview process, I did not squash commits in pull requests from feature branches to develop, which I typically do with production code to avoid clutter in the commit history.
 * I also preferred rebasing my code instead of merging, to maintain a clean, linear commit history rather than creating circular merge histories.
+* For Third Exercise I created a [GitHub project](https://github.com/users/AdBanacho/projects/1/views/1) to track progress of subtasks
+  * Commits are called `Exercise 3-numberOfSubtask: message`
+  * I used one feature breach for it
 ---

 ## First Exercise